 Each case of CCA is unique, and the management options available may be influenced by factors like location of the cancer, how advanced the cancer is, and how far it has spread through your body.
-Your oncologist may also talk to you about the possibility of clinical trials as another option.
+Your oncologist may also talk to you about the possibility of clinical studies as another option.

 Common approaches that may be used to manage cholangiocarcinoma include: